Cost to hire a Boxing Coach on Bidvine

 You’ll want to ensure the person leading your lessons is trained and qualified.
 But what are you looking for?

-First, check that your instructor is registered as a boxing coach and has achieved training levels by taking courses and classes to prepare them for teaching.
+First, check that your instructor is registered as a boxing trainer and has achieved training levels by taking courses and classes to prepare them for teaching.
 This ensures that the quality of instruction you receive is up to standards and correct.
 You may also wish to check that they are certified and suitable to work as a teacher.

 Some boxing instructors have even competed professionally!
 They may operate out of a boxing gym and are teaching as they gain their qualifications.
 This is a great way to work with someone and gain the benefit of their knowledge.